Morgan Trent: Cincinnati Bengals

-Trent was drafted by the Cincinnati Bengals in the 6th round of the 2009 NFL Draft and signed with the team in June 2009.
+Trent was selected by the Cincinnati Bengals in the 6th round of the 2009 NFL draft and signed with the team in June 2009.
 During the 2009 NFL season, Trent appeared in 16 games for the Bengals and had 28 tackles and a sack.
 In November 2009, he deflected a Ben Roethlisberger pass that was then intercepted and returned 26 yards to Pittsburgh's 14-yard line, setting up a game-tying field goal.

 As a second-year player, Trent had 3 interceptions in a pre-season game against Philadelphia.
 He also recovered a Jimmy Clausen fumble in a September 2010 game against Carolina; he also downed a punt at Panthers four-yard line in the same game.
 Trent was released on November 2, 2011.

 Indianapolis Colts

 On November 9, 2011, Trent was signed to a contract to play the Indianapolis Colts.
 He was waived soon afterwards.